codess-aus/FCC100DaysOfCode/README.md

 #Day024 #100DaysOfCode Started and got through 20% of the #Javascript section.
 This is good.
 I enjoy #JS it makes sense to me

 #Day025 #100DaysOfCode Got 30% of the way through the #Javascript section.
 Gotta hurry - I'm mentoring for @MCJSPerth on Saturday, so I'll need to know my shit

+#Day026 #100DaysOfCode 40% of the way through the #JS section.
+I was pretty tired tonight but managed to stay focused for the hour it took because it's pretty clear to me.
+I can tell when looking at it when it's not right.
+The CSS and HTML was harder for me.